 - 2 Tbsp honey

-- Preheat oven to 350F.
+Preheat oven to 350F.
 Lightly flour your surface as the mixture will be sticky.
 Roll out the dough to approximately 1/4″ thick.
-Using your desired cookie cutter, cut out the treat shapes and place them on a sil pad or parchment paper lined baking sheet.
+Using your desired cookie cutter, cut out the treat shapes and place them on a silicone pad or parchment paper-lined baking sheet.

-- Bake treats at 350F for 15 minutes.
-Turn off the oven, leaving the cookies inside, and let them sit for two hours.
+Bake treats at 350F for 15 minutes.
+Please turn off the oven, leaving the cookies inside, and let them sit for two hours.
 This will make the cookies crunchier.
-For soft cookies, remove them after the 15 minutes to cool at room temperature.
+For soft cookies, remove them after 15 minutes to cool at room temperature.

-- Store soft treats in an airtight container, kept in the refrigerator, for up to 2 weeks.
-Hard treats can be kept at room temperature up to 3 weeks.
+Store soft treats in an airtight container, kept in the refrigerator, for up to 2 weeks.
+Hard treats can be kept at room temperature for up to 3 weeks.